AccumulateNetwork/accumulate-docs/getting-started/converting-fct-to-acme.md

 ---
-description: How to convert your FCT and wFCT to ACME
+description: Follow this guide to learn how to convert your Factoids (FCT), and wrapped Factoids (wFCT) on Factom to ACME on Accumulate.
 ---

 # Converting FCT to ACME